jlong/personal-docs-space/Scratch/josh.md

 "Likewise, you who are younger, be subject to the elders.
 Clothe yourselves, all of you, with humility toward one another, for 'God opposes the proud but gives grace to the humble.’”
 1 Peter 5:5

 I realize the elders have not acted as quickly as you desire, but you do need to be patient.
-Elders can be slow to act on issues that require great care.
+Elders can be slow to act on issues that require consensus and great care.
 I don’t think your situation is exceptional here.
 You need to give time and patiently press for action.

 You are jumping from step 3 to step 12 without doing the work to ensure that it is the only course of action.